 “If y’all want us to leave now, you have to give us something,” says a masked woman in their undercover video.
 The woman behind this mask is Taniesha Diaz, hiding her face after Action News busted her and others living illegally in a Northwood home.

-And they can get away with this brazen criminal crap, because the laws are so idiotic, and so very stacked against property owners.
+And they can get away with this brazen criminal behavior, because the laws are so idiotic, and so very stacked against property owners.
 Instead of receiving a firm kick to their heinies, the malicious squatters can depend on bad laws to protect them.
 Police, when they arrive, if they come at all, will slouch away saying that it’s a civil matter and they can’t do anything about it.

 Regarding the most recently “stolen” home:

 The four bedroom, two bath property has been owned by Matthew Waychoff for 10 years.

 That makes it the perfect place for squatters to move in.
 Waychoff says neighbors frantically called on him in the middle of the night saying burglars had broken in.

 He says the squatters showed police a fake lease and officers refused to throw them out.